-EPA's Risk-Screening Environmental Indicators (RSEI) model calculates results for the following kinds of air releases reported to the Toxics Release Inventory:
+EPA's Risk-Screening Environmental Indicators (RSEI) model calculates results for the following kinds of air releases reported to the TRI program:

 - Stack air releases from reporting facilities.
-Stack (or point) air releases include releases to air through stacks, confined vents, ducts, pipes, or other confined air streams, and represent the majority of air releases.
+Stack or point air emissions include releases to air through stacks, confined vents, ducts, pipes, or other confined air streams, and represent the majority of air releases.

 - Fugitive air releases from reporting facilities.
-Fugitive air releases include leaks, evaporation from surface impoundments, and releases from building ventilation systems.
+Fugitive or non-point air emissions include leaks, evaporation from surface impoundments, and releases from building ventilation systems.

 - Transfers to off-site incineration.
 Releases are modeled as stack air releases, after estimating the portion of each chemical destroyed during incineration.

 - Transfers to wastewater treatment plants (Publicly Owned Treatment Works, or POTWs).
-Some portion of the chemical transferred volatilizes during the treatment process (e.g., from a settling pond).
+Some portion of the chemical transferred to a POTW volatilizes to air during the treatment process (e.g., from a settling pond).